- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 The Peak

 Many housing complexes in the area offer communal swimming pools, tennis courts and gymnasiums, and there are also lovely walks to be had in the area.
 In contrast to Mid-Levels, where high-rise apartment living is the norm, the Peak boasts townhouses and single-family homes.
-The upper-primary and secondary campus of the highly rated German Swiss International School is located on the Peak.

 Happy Valley

-Happy Valley is an upmarket Hong Kong neighbourhood favoured by many expats, and is most renowned for the famous Happy Valley Racecourse, as well as its close proximity to the shopping and nightlife hub of Causeway Bay.
+Happy Valley is an upmarket Hong Kong neighbourhood favoured by many expats, and is most renowned for the Happy Valley Racecourse, as well as its proximity to the shopping and nightlife hub of Causeway Bay.

 French families are often drawn to Happy Valley for its easy access to French International School.